cms-WebDesign/LinkTree/README.md

 # Social Links

-Social links is designed to be an open source version of the [LinkTree](https://linktr.ee/) web application.
-The goal of the application is to give content creators and buisiness owners the ability to consolidate all of their links behind a single customizealbe WebSite.
+Social links is designed to be an open-source version of the [LinkTree](https://linktr.ee/) web application.
+The goal of the application is to give content creators and business owners the ability to consolidate all their links behind a single customizable website.
 The main page of the website is used to contain links to Instagram, Facebook, Twitter, Pinterest, Other websites, or whatever the user wants all behind a single easy to remember domain that is unique for each user.
-Currently LinkTree only offers users to have a linktr.ee/ domain followed by the users username.
-For the same price a user can purchase a custom domain name and hosting service from websites like [NameCheap](https://www.namecheap.com/) for the same price as LinkTree.
-Social Links is an easy to deploy, use, and customize regardless of a users technical ability.
-It contains an admin interface that gives the user the ability to change the text, links, and colors on the main page.
+Currently LinkTree only offers users to have a linktr.ee/ domain followed by the user’s username.
+A user can purchase a custom domain name and hosting service from websites like [NameCheap](https://www.namecheap.com/) for the same monthly price as LinkTree.
+Social Links is a designed to be an easier to deploy, use, and customize regardless of a user’s technical ability.
+It contains an admin interface that gives the user the ability to change the text, links, background image, and color scheme on the main page.

 Note: The Installation and Getting Started steps assume the user has already secured a website domain and hosting provider.